 HIMB is largely an independent off-campus facility located off-shore on Coconut Island.
-The Administrative Officer serves as chief administrative advisor to the Director.
-The Administrative Support/Fiscal Office provides administrative support for ongoing scientific activity within HIMB, is responsible for financial planning, management, and control of HIMB funds including state allocations, funds received via contract and grants and other revenue sources; assures the efficient management of research and training contracts and grants and other extramural funds at HIMB; provides personnel services and supervises the maintenance of administrative fiscal and personnel records.
-The Administrative Officer plans and supervises the work of professional and clerical staff; trains staff in policies and procedures and interacts directly with various local, state and federal agencies on contract and grant administration.
+The Administrative Services Manager serves as chief administrative advisor to the Director.
+The Administrative Support Office provides administrative support for ongoing scientific activity within HIMB, is responsible for financial planning, management, and control of HIMB funds including state allocations, funds received via contract and grants and other revenue sources; assures the efficient management of research and training contracts and grants and other revenue sources.
+The Administrative Support/Fiscal office provides personnel services and supervises the maintenance of administrative fiscal and personnel records.
+The Administrative Services Manager plans and supervises the work of professional and clerical staff; trains staff in policies and procedures and interacts directly with various local, state and federal agencies on contract and grant administration.